awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 Options that require an advanced parameter include the following:
 + The content size of the parameter is more than 4 KB\.
 + The parameter uses a parameter policy\.
-+ More than 10,000 parameters already exist in your Amazon Web Services account in the current AWS Region\.
++ More than 10,000 parameters already exist in your AWS account in the current AWS Region\.

 **Default Tier Options**
 The tier options you can specify as the default include the following\.
 + **Standard** – The standard\-parameter tier is the default tier when you begin to use Parameter Store\.
-Using the standard\-parameter tier, you can create 10,000 parameters for each AWS Region in an Amazon Web Services account\.
+Using the standard\-parameter tier, you can create 10,000 parameters for each AWS Region in an AWS account\.
 The content size of each parameter can equal a maximum of 4 KB\.
 Standard parameters don't support parameter policies\.
 There is no additional charge to use the standard\-parameter tier\.
 Choosing **Standard** as the default tier means that Parameter Store always attempts to create a standard parameter for requests that don't specify a tier\.
-+ **Advanced** – The advanced\-parameter tier lets you create a maximum of 100,000 parameters for each AWS Region in an Amazon Web Services account\.
++ **Advanced** – The advanced\-parameter tier lets you create a maximum of 100,000 parameters for each AWS Region in an AWS account\.
 The content size of each parameter can equal a maximum of 8 KB\.
 Advanced parameters support parameter policies\.
 There is a charge to use the advanced\-parameter tier\.
 For more information, see [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/)\.
 Choosing **Advanced** as the default tier means that Parameter Store always attempts to create an advanced parameter for requests that don't specify a tier\.
 **Note**
 When you choose the advanced\-parameter tier, explicitly authorize AWS to charge your account for any advanced parameters you create\.
 + **Intelligent\-Tiering **– The Intelligent\-Tiering option lets Parameter Store determine whether to use the standard\-parameter tier or advanced\-parameter tier based on the content of the request\.
-For example, if you run a command to create a parameter with content under 4 KB, and there are fewer than 10,000 parameters in the current AWS Region in your Amazon Web Services account, and you don't specify a parameter policy, a standard parameter is created\.
-If you run a command to create a parameter with more than 4 KB of content, you already have more than 10,000 parameters in the current AWS Region in your Amazon Web Services account, or you specify a parameter policy, an advanced parameter is created\.
+For example, if you run a command to create a parameter with content under 4 KB, and there are fewer than 10,000 parameters in the current AWS Region in your AWS account, and you don't specify a parameter policy, a standard parameter is created\.
+If you run a command to create a parameter with more than 4 KB of content, you already have more than 10,000 parameters in the current AWS Region in your AWS account, or you specify a parameter policy, an advanced parameter is created\.
 **Note**
 When you choose Intelligent\-Tiering, explicitly authorize AWS to charge your account for any advanced parameters you created\.